bekkari101/MultiBranchNet/README.md

 ### Brief Comparison

 - **Parameter Efficiency:** MultiBranchNet achieves nearly state-of-the-art F1 and accuracy with only ~7k parameters, far fewer than classic MLPs or CNNs.
-- **Performance:** The F1 score and accuracy closely match those of much larger models, validating the efficiency of your parallel-branch design.
+- **Performance:** The F1 score and accuracy closely match those of much larger models, validating the efficiency of the parallel-branch design.
 - **Literature Comparison:** Most published MNIST models use tens or hundreds of thousands of parameters for similar scores.
 Deep CNNs reach slightly higher F1/accuracy (0.99+), but with much higher parameter counts.

 ---